 As part of the work programme of UN-GGIM, there are a number of related initiatives and activities including by the Subcommittee, Expert and Working Groups of the Committee of Experts.
-These initiatives and activities are multistakeholder when arriving at outcomes and outputs.
+These initiatives and activities are multi-stakeholder when arriving at outcomes and outputs.
 This inclusive and participatory nature of work has allowed the preparation of a number of resource documents/publications that are helpful and useful when addressing the complexities in governance and institutions that impacts geospatial information management.
 This includes specifically the work and contributions of the UN-GGIM Working Group on Trends in National Institutional Arrangements.
 The Working Group has provided a series of deliverables that will support countries in developing their governance structures and institutional arrangements for geospatial information management, and have been used in this strategic pathway.
 These include:

-- National Institutional Arrangements: Instruments, Principles and Guidelines; - Compendium of Good Practices for National Institutional Arrangements; - Foundational Guide to National Institutional Arrangements Instruments for Geospatial Information Management (Asia-Pacific); and - Future Trends in Geospatial Information Management: The five to ten year vision.
-Second Edition.
+- National Institutional Arrangements: Instruments, Principles and Guidelines4; - Compendium of Good Practices for National Institutional Arrangements5; - Foundational Guide to National Institutional Arrangements Instruments for Geospatial Information Management (Asia-Pacific)6; and - Future Trends in Geospatial Information Management: The five-to-ten-year vision.
+Second Edition.7 http://ggim.un.org/meetings/GGIM-committee/7th-Session/documents/E-C20-2017-6%20National%20Institutional%20Arrangements%20Report.pdf

-&lt;sup>4 http://ggim.un.org/meetings/GGIM-committee/7th-Session/documents/Agenda%207%20NIA%20Instruments,%20Principles%20and%20Guidelines.pdf